All Episodes

 This technique is an extremely powerful one.

-What many people don't recognize is that because we are actually energy bodies and energy is flowing through, and we only think we have physical atoms and stuff, that it is true, and it seems really stupid to say so, but the yogic fellows discovered that if you put your body into certain positions, there are certain energy flows that are created.
+What many people don't recognize is that because we are actually energy bodies and energy is flowing through and we only think we have physical atoms and stuff, that it is true, and it seems really stupid to say so, but the yogic fellows discovered that if you put your body into certain positions, there are certain energy flows that are created.

 Duh.

-Uh basically what you're doing is tuning your antenna and allowing those energy flows to reach your consciousness.
+Basically, what you're doing is tuning your antenna and allowing those energy flows to reach your consciousness.

-And so one of these things, the eyes to the bridge of the nose, is a very specific technique that creates a specific arrangement of consciousness in your brain.
+And so, one of these things, the eyes to the bridge of the nose, is a very specific technique that creates a specific arrangement of consciousness in your brain.

-It's actually a brain-effective um process, as you will discover if you do it for a half an hour, and then stop.
+It's actually a brain-effective process, as you will discover if you do it for a half an hour, and then stop.

-Okay, so we've got eyes to the bridge of the nose, we've got specific breathing techniques, there's even breathing techniques where you put the two thumbs on the abdomen, one at the base of each of the lungs, and attempt in turn to push each thumb out individually through your breathing, not through your ab not through your um diaphragm.
+There's even breathing techniques where you put the two thumbs on the abdomen, one at the base of each of the lungs, and attempt in turn to push each thumb out individually through your breathing, not through your diaphragm.

-Uh other things are uh diaphragm-specific breathing techniques.
+Other things are diaphragm-specific breathing techniques.

 Then there's the body positions.